trackme518/sexpler/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 If you want to have your moaning featured in the future release of the App please record yourself and upload the recording on [freesound.org](https://freesound.org/) - open source audio samples platform.
-After your sound is published please send a link!
-Make sure that your recording is good quality and that you select Creative Commons licence 0.
+After your sound is published please send us a link!
+Make sure that your recording is good quality and that you select Creative Commons licence 0 otherwise we won't be able to use it.

 <!-- LICENSE -->
 ## License